kuwuda/mouse_capture/README.md

 The script works by intercepting evdev input and ignoring all input that would cause the mouse to leave a given screen.
 It's currently very janky, requiring the use of slurp to get initial cursor position, and passing that as an argument to mon_lock

+Sway / wlroots does have built-in support for mouse capture, but I couldn't find a way to easily bind it to a key or a command, and I'm not familiar enough with it's codebase to change that.

 # Compilation / installation
 ```
 git clone https://github.com/kuwuda/mouse_capture.git